Real-Time-DSP/lab/lab3/index.md

 2. What happens if you do not multiply the gain for each biquad in an IIR filter implementation using a cascade of second-order sections (SOS)?

+3. Explain the difference between the theoratical magnitude response and the measured magnitude response in the FIR case.

-3. List the advantages and disadvantages of FIR vs. IIR filters.
+4. List the advantages and disadvantages of FIR vs. IIR filters.

 [1]:http://users.ece.utexas.edu/~bevans/courses/realtime/lectures/03_Signals_Systems/lecture3.pptx
 [2]:http://users.ece.utexas.edu/~bevans/courses/realtime/lectures/05_FIR_Filters/lecture5.pptx